Graylog2/documentation/pages/getting_started/collect.rst

 Save the input.
 It will start automatically.

-If your event source is already configured to send events to the port you selected, in the case of *push* event sources like Syslog or CEF, you should start to recieve messages within a few seconds.
+If your event source is already configured to send events to the port you selected, in the case of *push* event sources like Syslog or CEF, you should start to receive messages within a few seconds.

 Check out :ref:`ingest_data` if you'd like to learn more about the supported options for ingesting messages into Graylog.